-- Future residential development should maximize protection of environmentally sensitive areas (i.e. woodlands, wetlands, steep slopes, floodplains, etc.) should be preserved in order to minimize soil erosion and damage to surface waters. - The single family residential zoning district will be the primary zoning district of choice for any proposed residential development in areas shown as concentrated residential.
+- Developments will continue to be concentrated adjacent to the Village of Suring.
+Future development is planned to be consistent with the land uses found within the Village of Suring. - One and Two family residencies will be the primary development with the possibility of infill developments and rehabilitation, or redevelopment of existing structures. - Development techniques which maintain a balance between natural areas and new development are encouraged.
+As new development occurs within these areas, the surrounding natural amenities that exist may be preserved by utilizing various development techniques such as conservation/cluster subdivisions. - New residential development types are encouraged to conform to surrounding uses.
+Conflicting size or type of development may detract from existing properties. - Future residential development shall be sensitive to natural features.
+Environmentally sensitive areas (i.e. woodlands, wetlands, steep slopes, floodplains, etc.) in new areas of residential development should be preserved. - The single family residential zoning district will be the primary zoning district of choice for any proposed residential development in areas shown as concentrated residential.
 The town may also consider the use of the rural residential zoning district on a limited basis when the use of that district better aligns with existing residential development.